Zima-Chat/zima-university-of-plymouth-OSS/README.md

+# For current edge development see the Windows branch

 # Zima Coding Assistant

 A privacy-first coding assistant that uses the Zima inference API.
 Ships as a CLI and a local web GUI, both backed by a single long-running agent process that owns all secrets and all outbound network traffic.